Slins-23/flutter-fft/README.md

 If you know how to program however, you can easily modify the code for your own needs.

-There are many getters and setters for the processed data, which are discussed below.
+There are many getters and setters for the processed and default data, which are going to be discussed further below.

 Simple example: